-In today’s complex economy, most young people get their first few jobs through connections — relatives, teachers, coaches, friends and parents of friends.
+In today’s complex economy, most young people get their first few jobs through connections.
+These connections consist of relatives, teachers, coaches, friends and parents of friends.

 Young people from foster care can come from families and social networks which are unable to provide these essential connections that allow for labour force integration.

-Through the engagement of supportive employers, skills development partners, and wage subsidy opportunities youth are provided individualized employment supports, job placements and mentorship prospects as they journey forward towards sustainable employment.
+Through the engagement of supportive employers, skills development partners, and wage subsidy opportunities, youth are provided individualized employment supports, job placements and mentorship prospects.
+These supports direct youth to journey forward towards sustainable employment.

-In collaboration with Aunt Leah’s youth services, such as SEFFY (Supporting Education for Foster Youth), The Link, Support Link & Dan’s Legacy, Bootstraps aims to remove barriers to employment and enable youth in and from care every opportunity to explore, and advance their skills to find meaningful sustainable employment.
+In collaboration with Aunt Leah’s youth services, such as SEFFY (Supporting Education for Foster Youth), The Link, Support Link & Dan’s Legacy, Bootstraps aims to remove barriers to employment.
+In addition, we enable youth in and from care every opportunity to explore, and advance their skills to find meaningful sustainable employment.